HEGSRR/OR-Replicability-in-Geography-Survey/data/metadata/q6_codebook.md

 # Data Dictionary for Q6 Coding

 - `Exclude`: Is there enough information in the qualitative definition of replicability to code for the respondents understanding of the term *vis a vis* the formal NASEM (2019) definition?
-- `replicable-nasem`: This calculated variable adds codes implying similarity to the NASEM definition of *replication* and subtracts codes implying similarity to the NASEM definition of *reproduction*, yielding a score of the possible domain [-4, 4] where negative numbers indicate definitions more closely associated with *reproduction* and positive numbers indicate definitions more closely associated with *replication*.
-  - The formula is:
-  `(data-new +	methods-same + context-new + result-similar) -
-  (data-same +	methods-varied + context-same +	result-same)`
 - `data-new`: Does the definition mention or strongly imply the use or collection of new data?
   - `NA`: Not applicable
   - `1`: Yes